Arnold

 the invention.

-hydrogen generator in a preferred embodiment of the invention.
+a hydrogen generator in a preferred embodiment of the

-connected across reactor starting and control circuits in a
+relay connected across reactor starting and control circuits

 [0029] FIG. 10 is a flow chart illustrating a method